ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/dialog_add_file_browser/README.md

 In the example above, the id of a tab is `'Upload'`.
 It is hidden by default (`hidden:true`).
-As already mentioned, the filebrowser plugin looks for all elements with the filebrowser attribute and unhides them if appropriate configuration setting is available in {@link CKEDITOR.config#filebrowserBrowseUrl filebrowserBrowseUrl}
+As already mentioned, the filebrowser plugin looks for all elements with the filebrowser attribute and unhides them if appropriate configuration setting is available.
-and {@link CKEDITOR.config#filebrowserUploadUrl filebrowserUploadUrl}.
 In this case, the tab will be unhidden automatically if a filebrowser setting for `'uploadButton'` (because of `filebrowser:'uploadButton'`) will be available (`filebrowserUploadUrl`).

 The `file` element is simple and doesn't need to be explained, it is just an input element that will store the name of a file that will be